-Any question of interpretation regarding the Student Code of Conduct shall be referred to the Dean of Students for final determination.
+Any question of interpretation regarding the Student Code of Conduct shall be referred to the Vice President for Student Development or designee for final determination.
 The Student Code of Conduct will be reviewed annually, under the direction of the Vice President for Student Development.